quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part35_Instrumental_Co.md

 : How did Thorndike's cats select actions when placed in puzzle boxes?
 ??x
 Thorndike observed that the cats selected actions from those they instinctively perform given their current situation.
-This is akin to specifying action sets \( A(s) \) in reinforcement learning formalisms, where available actions depend on the state of the environment.
+This is akin to specifying action sets $A(s)$ in reinforcement learning formalisms, where available actions depend on the state of the environment.

 For example:
 - In a constrained space, a cat might scratch, claw, or bite with great energy.